miferdang/Mifer-Wordpress-Template/README.md

  be the best organizational structure for wordpress theme.
  I just want to have a simple blog with 2 types of posts are: Article and Product.
- Of course this template must be incudes all another wordpress's basic page, and  my lists for each page file is lied under the "Layout Pages" tag )
+ Of course this template must be incudes all another wordpress's basic page, and  my lists for each page is lied under the "Structure" tag )

 # Prerequisites